MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/data-import-export-job.md

     - In the **Import task count** field, enter the count of import tasks.
 This must not exceed the max batch threads allocated for batch processing in **System administration \>Server configuration**.

 ## Job history cleanup
-By default, job history entries and related staging table data that are older than 90 days will be automatically deleted.
-The job history clean-up functionality in data management can be used to configure periodic cleanup of the execution history with a lower retention period than this default.
-This functionality replaces the previous staging table clean-up functionality, which is now deprecated.
-The following tables will be cleaned up by the clean-up process.
+By default, job history entries and related staging table data that are older than 90 days are automatically deleted.
+The job history cleanup functionality in data management can be used to configure periodic cleanup of the execution history with a lower retention period than this default.
+This functionality replaces the previous staging table cleanup functionality, which is now deprecated.
+The following tables will be cleaned up by the cleanup process.

 -   All staging tables